openshift/oadp-operator/docs/kopia_troubleshooting.md

 #### Summary of Kopia Maintenance

-* Artifacts in S3 are not deleted by OADP-1.4.x immediately when a backup is deleted.
-Due to the safety features of Kopia artifacts will not be deleted until three maintenance cycles has completed which can take up to 72 hours.
+Due to the safety features of Kopia, artifacts will not be deleted until at least two full maintenance cycles have passed.
+Specifically, the first post-deletion maintenance cycle must occur at least 24 hours after item creation, and the second cycle must occur at least four hours after the first.

+In practical terms, most normally-expiring backups will be deleted on the second daily full maintenance cycle after deletion, which should occur between 24 and 48 hours post-deletion, depending on how soon the first full maintenance runs.

+In certain cases, specifically for backups which are deleted immediately after creation, it could take up to 72 hours, since the 24-to-48-hour window only begins 24 hours post-creation.

 #### List of RFE's, bug fix and enhancements
 * https://github.com/vmware-tanzu/velero/issues/8364